aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

     :pyobject: DiffParser.parse

 This simple check makes sure that the expected output file ``diff.patch`` is among the files retrieved from the computer where the calculation was run.
-Production plugins will often check further aspects of the output (e.g. the standard error, the output file, etc.) to detect whether the code failed and return a corresponding exit code.
+Production plugins will often scan further aspects of the output (e.g. the standard error, the output file, etc.) for any issues that may indicate a problem with the calculation and return a corresponding exit code.

 AiiDA stores the exit code returned by the |parse| method on the calculation node that is being parsed, from where it can then be inspected further down the line (see the :ref:`defining processes <topics:processes:usage:defining>` topic for more details).
 Note that some scheduler plugins can detect issues at the scheduler level (by parsing the job scheduler output) and set an exit code.